RoseMcc04/CS-3667-RoseMcc/Week10Notes/Cloud.md

 - **Elasticity**
     - related to scalability, allows for scaling up or down
 - **Resilience**
-    - you can design your software architecture to tolerate server failuures
+    - you can design your software architecture to tolerate server failures

 ## Virtual Cloud Servers